ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 		}
 	});

-This is what we have in the `dialogs/abbr.js` file ins		tead:
+This is what we have in the `dialogs/abbr.js` file:

 	CKEDITOR.dialog.add( 'abbrDialog', function( editor ) {
 		return {